Benl0/The-Editors-Dungeon/content/200 REFERENCE/220 SPELLS/Homebrew/Planar Anchor.md

     - **School:** Abjuration
 - **Components:**
     - VSM
-    - A small model anchor
+    - A small anchor and rope

 ## Description:
 You choose one creature you can see within range.
 The target must succeed on a Charisma saving throw.
 If it succeeds, the spell is not cast.